Setting resource quotas such as cpu and memory limits/requests is easier said than done.

 value: jimjimjimokaynice

-But do you know secrets, hardcoded credentials and API aren't easy to deal with using .gitignore file? you dont want to keep your config.js or config.go file out of the commit process, this are essential files to your project.
+But do you know secrets, hardcoded credentials, and API aren't easy to deal with using a .gitignore file? you don't want to keep your config.js or config.go file out of the commit process, these are essential files to your project.